 Courses offered:

-Aceable's Texas drivers ed courses are state-authorized and built to make learning feel less like a chore.
-The content mixes videos, memes, and interactive elements to keep you moving—no zoning out over walls of text about right-of-way rules.
+Aceable's Texas courses are TDLR-approved and built to make learning feel less like a chore.
+Videos, interactive lessons, and content that actually holds your attention, no walls of text, no zoning out over right-of-way rules.

-Access the course on any device.
-Pause whenever life happens.
-Pick back up without losing progress.
 For teens, the permit test is built right into the app with unlimited retries.
-Adults can skip the DPS written exam entirely by taking it online through the course.
+Adults can take the DPS written exam online through the course no DPS trip required.

 "Really fun and enjoyable.
 Aceable makes it easy to learn all the topics with enjoyable videos and fun wording to keep you engaged.
 Definitely worth it, highly recommend!"